Megan Marietta, MSW, LCSW

 Adjunct Faculty, Brown School

-This class meets the Missouri requirement for at least 2 CEUs in suicide continuing education each licensure period.
+This class meets the licensure requirement for 3 hours of continuing education in ethics.

 General Admission: $60**